Common Myths About EMDR Therapy (And What’s Actually True)

 Table of Contents

-Even though EMDR therapy is one of the most well-researched treatments for trauma and anxiety, myths and misunderstandings can keep people from exploring it.
-Some worry that it will be too intense, others think it’s only for those with severe trauma, or assume it can’t work online.
+Even though EMDR therapy is one of the most well-researched and effective approaches for trauma and anxiety, it’s still surrounded by a few myths that can make people hesitant to try it.
+Some worry it might feel too intense, others think it’s only meant for severe trauma, or that it doesn’t work online.

 Myth #1: EMDR Therapy Is Only for Trauma